Antiz96/arch-update/CONTRIBUTING.md

 ### Open an issue first

-Apart from trivial changes (like simple typo fixes), it is advised to first [open an issue](#open-an-issue) to expose and discuss your changes, verify its feasibility/necessity and agree on the specifications.
+Apart from trivial changes (like simple typo fixes), it is advised to first [open an issue](#open-an-issue) to expose and discuss your changes, verify its feasibility / necessity and agree on the specifications.

 ### Coding style